elbaulp/elbaulp.github.io/content/post/humor-como-arreglar-una-computadora.md

 author: alex
 categories:
 - curiosidades
-- How To
+- how to
 - linux
-- SO
+- so
 color: '#262626'
 lastmod: 2016-09-08
 layout: post.amp